 What we don’t: Not the best match for those who stick to groomers.

 With a similar concept to the Lange Shadow above, Dalbello’s Cabrio series targets skiers who like to get creative and push their limits off-piste.
 The innovative design incorporates a three-piece shell (cuff, lower shell, and tongue) instead of the traditional two-piece (cuff and shell) setup.
 And rather than attaching the pieces via a spine and one or two rivets at the back, the Cabrio’s cuff secures to the shell using pivot points on both sides of the ankle (similar to Lange’s Dual Pivot technology), which helps promote a smooth and progressive flex.
-And thankfully, Dalbello didn’t skimp on comfort: The polyurethane shell is easy to mold, punch, and grind; and the Cabrio incorporates a new liner with three layers of foam—softer foam around the foot for comfort, denser foam sandwiched in the middle for structure, and a stiff outer layer to enhance power transmission.
-Finally, the removable cuff allows for extra room (or less height) at the top to accommodating varying calf shapes.
+And thankfully, Dalbello didn’t skimp on comfort: The polyurethane shell is easy to mold, punch, and grind, and the Cabrio incorporates a new liner with three layers of foam—softer foam around the foot for comfort, denser foam sandwiched in the middle for structure, and a stiff outer layer to enhance power transmission.
+Finally, the removable cuff allows for extra room (or less height) at the top to accommodate varying calf shapes.

 See the Dalbello Cabrio LV 95 W